viperproject/prusti-assistant/README.md

 Prusti Assistant
 ================

-VSCode plugin to verify Rust crates with the [Prusti](http://www.pm.inf.ethz.ch/research/prusti.html) verifier.
+VSCode plugin to verify Rust programs with the [Prusti](http://www.pm.inf.ethz.ch/research/prusti.html) verifier.

 This plugin is based on a fork of [Rust Assist](https://github.com/mooman219/rust-assist).